K$^{*}$(892)$^{\pm}$ resonance production in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

 \section{Experimental apparatus}

 The production yield of the \CKSshort\xspace mesons is measured in Pb$-$Pb collisions at \ENfive using the data collected by the ALICE detector in the year 2018.
-A complete description of the ALICE detector can be found in ~\cite{ALICE:2008ngc, ALICE:2014sbx}.
+A complete description of the ALICE detector can be found in Refs.~\cite{ALICE:2008ngc, ALICE:2014sbx}.
 This analysis is performed by using the information from the Inner Tracking System (ITS)~\cite{ALICE:2010tia}, Time Projection Chamber (TPC)~\cite{Alme:2010ke}, Time-of-Flight (TOF)~\cite{ALICE:2000xcm, ALICE:2002imy} and V0~\cite{ALICE:2013axi} detectors.\\ The ITS and TPC detectors are located inside a large solenoidal magnet with a magnetic field strength of 0.5 T. They are used for charged-particle tracking, reconstruction of the primary vertex and particle identification.
 The ITS, TPC, and TOF detectors span the full azimuthal coverage, covering a pseudorapidity range of $|\eta| < $ 0.9.
 The ITS detector consists of six cylindrical layers of silicon detectors and is the innermost ALICE detector surrounding the beam pipe.
 The layer radii vary between 3.9 and 43 cm.
 The ITS is used for precise reconstruction of the event primary vertex (PV) and improvement of the angular and momentum resolution of tracks reconstructed in the TPC.
 The TPC is the main ALICE detector for tracking and identification of charged particles.
 It provides three-dimensional space point information for charged particles.
 The maximum number of crossed pad rows for a full-length reconstructed track is 159 in the TPC.
 Particle identification (PID) in the gas-filled TPC is achieved by the specific energy loss (d$E$/d$x$) measured for reconstructed charged-particle tracks.
 The d$E$/d$x$ resolution of the TPC detector is around 5$\%$ for tracks with 159 clusters, and when averaged over all tracks, it is about 6.5$\%$.